quiltdata/examples/athena/README.md

 10. Click Next
 11. Click Next
 12. At the bottom, open the "Quick-create link" triangle
-13. Click "Open quick-create link" to get a wizard that makes it easy to rerun this for multiple buckets
+13. Click "**Open quick-create link**" to get a wizard that makes it easy to rerun this for multiple buckets.
+You can save and share this to quickly add other buckets to Quilt
 14. Click "Create change set"
 15. Wait until "Status = CREATE_COMPLETE" (may need to refresh using upper-right "cycle" icon)
 16. Review Changes